mctechnology17/zmk-config/README.md

 # USEFUL TIPS
 > [!TIP]
 >
-> Below are some useful tips for using your corne - sofle - lily58 keyboard with this
+> Below are some useful tips for using your sofle keyboard with this
 > configuration.

 - You can add a reset key on each half, that's useful for when your halves disconnect/desynchronize, or something unusual happens.
 That way the firmware is loaded again. see reference in [corne.keymap](./config/corne.keymap)